gajus/react-css-modules/README.md

 Awesome!

+### webpack `css-loader`

+[CSS Modules](https://github.com/css-modules/css-modules) is a specification that can be implemented in multiple ways. `react-css-modules` leverages as existing CSS Modules implementation webpack [css-loader](https://github.com/webpack/css-loader#css-modules).

+## What's the Problem?

-However, this approach has several disadvantages:
+webpack [css-loader](https://github.com/webpack/css-loader#css-modules) itself has several disadvantages:

 * You have to use `camelCase` CSS class names.
 * You have to use `styles` object whenever constructing a `className`.